-5. The Exmoor National Park Authority Monitoring Report (AMR)
+6. The Exmoor National Park Authority Monitoring Report (AMR)

 The Local Plan policies are monitored through the Authority Monitoring Report (AMR).
 Data is gathered on monitoring indicators linked to the objectives and the Plan's policies.
 Since Local Plan adoption, AMRs have been published for 2017/18 - 2018/19.
-The 2019/20 and 2020/21 AMR is nearing completion and relevant data is summarised in this paper.
+The 2019/20 and 2020/21 AMR is nearing completion.
+Relevant data is summarised in this paper and a 2019-21 AMR Interim Summary is available.